 The MSMP Program is designed for highly motivated students seeking to enhance their understanding of human physiology and improve their academic credentials for future professional biomedical programs.
 Candidates for the MSMP Program will be required to have the following minimum requirements:

 - Baccalaureate degree from an accredited U.S. college or university with an undergraduate cumulative GPA of 3.0 or better.

 - One year of biology, one year of general chemistry, one year of organic chemistry, one year of physics and one year of mathematics, preferably calculus.

-- Either an official MCAT score of at least 28 or a GRE score greater than the 50th percentile (verbal plus quantitative).
-Only scores obtained within the last three years will be considered.
+- Official MCAT score of at least 28.
+All MCAT scores within the last three years must be reported.
+If you have not taken the MCAT we will accept a GRE score greater than the 50th percentile (verbal plus quantitative) taken within the last three years.

 - Official transcripts from ALL undergraduate and graduate institutions attended.

 - A personal statement that expresses your motivation and future plans for a professional biomedical career as well as experiences that have contributed to your chosen career path.
 This would include any relevant clinical, employment, teaching or research experiences.

 - Two letters of recommendation appropriate for acceptance into a master's degree program.
 Premed committee letters are acceptable.